This was posted on Multiply a year ago. Relevant again today.

 Forty-seven years ago this day, on March 16 1966, I was crossing a bridge over the ancient canal that at that time was home to Amsterdam City Hall.

 It was a cold, blustery day with some sideways rain.
 A just-married couple, she in full white regalia, emerged from the hall into the lousy weather.
 And I thought: "Poor bride.
 But then who plans a wedding at this time of year?"
-At which point a little bell went off in my brain, and I remembered that this day marked our own first wedding anniversary.
+At which point a little bell went off in my brain, and I remembered that this day marked our own first wedding anniversary in the same location.

 This set the tone for future years.
 I take full responsibility for my own part in the lack of celebratory rituals.

-We were in our bohemian phase, had lived together for two years before marrying, and considered ourselves beyond bourgeois concerns like wedding anniversaries.
+We were in our bohemian phase and had lived together for two years before marrying, a daring thing in those times.
+We considered ourselves beyond bourgeois concerns like wedding anniversaries.

 Many subsequent anniversaries passed without being marked in any fashion.